ubccsss/code-of-conduct/README.md

 Rules:

 1. This is an Official CSSS Space.
 Do your part to make the space inclusive and enjoyable for everyone!

-2. Treat everyone with kindness and respect.
-Harassment, sexism, racism, prejudice, or hateful/disparaging speech toward any identifiable group will not be tolerated.
+2. Treat everyone with kindness and respect while engaging in thoughtful and friendly conversations.
+Harassment, sexism, racism, prejudice, or hateful speech toward any identifiable group will not be tolerated.
+Avoid heated political debates and focus on discussing ideas rather than individuals.

-3. Refrain from heated political discussion or comments.
-We appreciate the importance of constructive political discourse, but this is not the place for all-out debates.

-4. When having discussions, challenge someone's ideas, don't attack their character.

-5. If you're about to send anything that would ever appear in a Twitter outrage thread, or send anything that you wouldn't say in front of crowded lecture hall, don't.
+3. While we appreciate this is a casual space to connect, keep it professional.
+NSFW content is prohibited, including sexualized language or explicit material.
+This includes profile photos and nicknames; consider using a server profile if this applies to your main account.
+4. Respect others’ privacy.
+Do not doxx or otherwise publish personal information without the individuals’ consent.
+5. No spam, please!
+If you have something relevant to share or promote, please consult with a moderator first.
+We’ll also determine if it’s suitable for promotion through our announcements channel for added visibility 🙂

-6. ALL PROVISIONS OF THE [UBC STUDENT CODE OF CONDUCT](https://students.ubc.ca/campus-life/student-code-conduct) APPLY, regardless of your status as a UBC community member:
+6. ALL PROVISIONS OF THE UBC STUDENT CODE OF CONDUCT APPLY, regardless of your status as a UBC community member.

-7. Disciplinary action can and will be pursued through [UBC Non-Academic Misconduct Process](http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,54,750,0)
+7. Disciplinary actions for misconduct will be pursued through the appropriate UBC channels.
+Academic dishonesty will be reported to UBC through the academic dishonesty channels, while other misconduct will be addressed through the UBC Non-Academic Misconduct Process.
+8. Please help us maintain a positive environment by reporting any misconduct to a moderator immediately.
+Your prompt action helps us address issues quickly and ensure a respectful community for everyone.

 Thanks, and enjoy your stay!